 Tomatoes are the gems of the home garden, with many a gardener waiting on the edge of their garden bench for the first peak of ripening color.
-While tomatoes originally sprawled across nature's floor, most home-grown varieties need some form of support to both hold up the large trusses of fruit as well as reduce the prevalence of disease on the plant.
-Here's four of the most common ways to support your growing tomato plants.
+While tomatoes originally sprawled across nature's floor, most home-grown varieties need some form of support, to both hold up the large trusses of fruit and to reduce the prevalence of disease on the plant.
+Here are four of the most common ways to support your growing tomato plants.

 One of the most common ways to support your growing tomatoes is through the addition of a tomato cage.
 Tomato cages come in all sizes and in varying shapes and structures from square to round.
 The cage works by allowing the growing branches of the tomato plant to rest on the rungs of the cage as the tomato continues to climb upwards.

 Tomato cages are more suited for determinate varieties that stop growing at a specific height.
 Indeterminate tomato varieties often outgrow cages and can cause them to slowly tip towards neighboring plants if the tomato is not trimmed back, depending on how large the cage is and what type of material it's made from.

 Many people use homemade versions of tomato cages to deal with the weaknesses of store-bought varieties, such as surrounding their plants with a circle of tall fencing or creating taller and wider cages with twine and materials like bamboo.

 2. String Trellis

 The string trellis method is often used in greenhouses that grow large amounts of tomato plants, but the method can easily be adapted for the home gardener.
 A string trellis is a run of nylon, twine, or another type of rope from the base of the tomato plant to some sort of support high above the plant.
 In greenhouses, this support is often run across the ceiling, but home gardeners can get away with supports built between 4–7 feet above the ground to give plenty of room for tomatoes to climb.